An algorithm for Hodge ideals: Introduction

 for a fixed \( p \in \mathbb{N} \) using Gröbner basis techniques in the Weyl algebra.
 After \cite[Theorem \(\textnormal{A}'\)]{MP20b}, this determines generators for the Hodge ideals \( I_k(\alpha D), k = 0, \dots, p \).
 Moreover, by a result of Budur and Saito \cite{BS05}, \cref{alg1} gives also a new procedure to compute the multiplier ideals and the (global) jumping numbers of any effective divisor, not necessarily reduced.
+Similarly to all general algorithms that depend on Gröbner basis computations the worst case complexity can be doubly exponential in the number of variables.

 \jump